 A harsh rumble sounded from below.
-She looked down and saw an oval of light.
-It was ringed by a circle of spinning rocks.
-The light bubbled up, then slowly began to split in half.
+She looked down and saw a light-formed oval, ringed by a circle of spinning rocks.
+The oval bulged up, then slowly began to split in half.

-A muscled figure breached the dome, gripping the rocks with a pair of gnarled hands.
-His striated body was massive—it seemed made of craggy stone rather than flesh—yet with each twitch and push, he moved with the liquid-smooth grace of a seasoned dancer.
+A muscled figure breached the dome, gripping the spinning rock-ring with a gnarled pair of hands.
+His body was massive and striated—like it was made of stone instead of flesh.

-He flexed one last time, and squirted out from the light-woven portal.
+He flexed one last time and squirted out.
 As he tumbled upward his outline blurred, matching Holly’s.
-They spun in tandem; they were now positioned directly across from each other.
+They spun in tandem, now positioned directly across from each other.

 [Hey!
 HEY!]
-Her mental yell spilled from her lips, taking the form of jumbled letters.
+Her mental yell spilled from her lips, taking the form as a jumble of letters.

-He looked wildly from side to side, then met her gaze.
-An azure beam shot from his forehead and lasered onto hers.
+He looked wildly around, then met her gaze.
+An azure beam shot from his forehead and lasered in on hers.
 She flinched back, expecting a jolt, but none came.
 Unlike their surroundings, the beam stayed even and steady.

 Holly went first: [Do I—]